 Thunderstruck is a great song.
-It’s not a great state for your precious hardware to be in, though.
-The Aussie legends from AC/DC are not ones to shy from high voltage, but even they’d advise you against shaking your PC all night long.
-Avoid the electrical highway to hell by getting the best surge protector for your PC.
+It's not a great state for your precious hardware to be in, though.
+The Aussie legends from AC/DC are not ones to shy from high voltage, but even they'd advise you against shaking your PC all night long.
+Avoid the electrical highway to hell by getting the best surge protector you can find.

 - Very versatile